Bedrockdude10/Cancer-Classification-Project/README.md

 After training our model, we will assess it's performance on a dataset including both healthy and cancerous cells.
 We will compute the precision and recall of our model(s) and discuss the implications of the different types of errors in a medical setting.

+### Data
+Our datasets are from the Curated Microarray Database (https://sbcb.inf.ufrgs.br/cumida) created by the Structural Bioinformatics and Computational Biology Lab.

+We have downloaded a subset of the data provided, and merged files with the same set of features (genes) to produce a multi-class dataset where the target variable is the type of cancer present in each sample (there are healthy samples as well).

+We generated datasets according to the procedure above for two different sets of genes, GPL96 and GPL570.
+Our goal is to analyze the datasets independently and use these results to determine which set of genes has more predictive power.

+Here is link to the data https://drive.google.com/drive/folders/1eJelCkSJAd7yWjFGcTLycNLSvzpQWK_A?usp=sharing.
+The csv files contain the processed datasets corresponding to each set of genes.
+The zip files contain all the data we download from the Curated Microarray Database to produce these merged datasets.
+To run the join and label notebooks, simply download and unzip the zip files.